skypeachblue/maxxfan-reversing/README.md

-# Airxcel MaxxAir MaxxFan Deluxe - IR Remote Control Reversing
+# Airxcel MaxxAir MaxxFan Deluxe - IR Remote Control Reverse Engineering

 This repo documents the results of reverse engineering the [MaxxFan Deluxe 07500K](https://www.maxxair.com/products/fans/maxxfan-deluxe-00-07500K/) remote control, in order to be able to control the MaxxFan in other ways.